 Call our office today to speak with one of our qualified legal professionals regarding the details of your manslaughter or aggravated manslaughter charges and how we can best serve your individual needs.

 Paterson, NJ Manslaughter and Aggravated Manslaughter Lawyers: N.J.S.A.
 2C:11-4

 As per New Jersey Revised Statutes Section 2C:11-4, manslaughter and aggravated manslaughter are defined as follows.

 - First Degree aggravated manslaughter charges may result from a criminal homicide which was due to actions or circumstances of extreme indifference to the lives of others.
 Extreme indifference can be defined as intentionally engaging in activities which directly lead to a dangerous situation

-- First Degree aggravated manslaughter charges may result from a death of a third party which resulted from a situation where the offender was eluding law enforcement.
-In other words, if an offender was fleeing from police and a police officer was killed in a car accident as a result of the chase, that may be considered first degree manslaughter.
+- First Degree aggravated manslaughter charges may result from the death of a third party which resulted from a situation where the offender was eluding law enforcement.
+In other words, if an offender was fleeing from police and a police officer was killed in a car accident as a result of the chase, that may be considered the first-degree manslaughter.
 An exception to this statute will be if the offender was a passenger in a motor vehicle at the time of the incident

 - Second Degree manslaughter charges may result from a criminal homicide which was a result of negligent or reckless behavior.
 Negligent behavior is an action which creates a dangerous situation due to the carelessness of the offender